gustavo-bertoldi/FlightSearchCalendar/AWS/GUIDE.md

 On the next page click on **Connect** on the bottom to open a terminal in the instance.

 Now we are going to install the necessary services in the instance in order to run our application and the automatic deployment.

+### Install CodeDeploy Agent
 Run the followings commands to install the **codeDeploy-agent**:

 To get the correct link to use in the ```wget``` command you need to replace *bucket-name* and *region-identifier* with the information from your AWS region, which can be found [here](https://docs.aws.amazon.com/codedeploy/latest/userguide/resource-kit.html#resource-kit-bucket-names):